 Use a filter certified to remove lead from drinking water.
 This is especially important when preparing baby formula.
 Home filtration systems are the most thorough way to reduce or eliminate lead.
 Be sure to look for products certified by NSF/ANSI under Standard 53 for the removal of lead and follow all manufacturer’s instructions on installation and maintenance.
-Find recommendations about drinking water filters here, or download the list here.

 Run your water.
 Before using tap water for drinking or cooking, flush your plumbing by running the kitchen faucet (or any other tap you take drinking or cooking water from) on cold for a minimum of three minutes (or longer if necessary) until the water is noticeably colder.
 This is especially important if your water has been sitting in your pipes for more than six hours.
 Not running your water for the recommended length of time may increase your risk of lead exposure.

 To conserve water, you can use this excess for watering household plants or outdoor plants.
 Showering, doing laundry and flushing the toilet all help clear water from the pipes.
 Bathing, showering, and doing laundry in water from lead services lines or lead plumbing is safe.

 Drink and cook with water from the cold water tap.
 Water from the hot water tap can dissolve more lead quickly than cold water.
 Boiling water will not reduce the amount of lead in your drinking or cooking water.
 You can also consider purchasing bottled water from a known lead-free source for drinking and cooking.